Tax savings at a glance

 or are carrying on a trade, business, profession or vocation

-Given to individuals who supported their handicapped siblings or siblings-in-law in 2023
+Given to individuals who supported their own or their spouse's siblings, step-siblings or adoptive siblings with disabilities in 2024

 CPF Relief